 Today we’re talking about a PT in Motion article about a survey that states that too much focus on productivity, increases the risk of unethical behavior.
 Listen to learn about why this is misleading and how researchers got it wrong and why we need to bridge the gap between employers and employees.

 - The survey mentions shows that 60% of survey responders found that productivity goals were found to be high or too high, 53% said the productivity goals were either difficult or very difficult to reach; and only 13% of schools systems had productivity goals at all.

-- Billable units represent the volume of care delivered.
-It is the job of the therapist to deliver the best care possible in the most efficient and effective manner so that they can help as many people as they can.
+- It is the job of the therapist to deliver the best care possible in the most efficient and effective manner so that they can help as many people as they can.